texfaq/texfaq.github.io/FAQ-poster.md

 date: 2014-06-10
 ---

-There is no complete ''canned solution'' to creating a poster (as, for example, classes like [`seminar`](https://ctan.org/pkg/seminar), [`powerdot`](https://ctan.org/pkg/powerdot) and [`beamer`](https://ctan.org/pkg/beamer) serve for creating presentations in a variety of styles).
+There is no complete "canned solution" to creating a poster (as, for example, classes like [`seminar`](https://ctan.org/pkg/seminar), [`powerdot`](https://ctan.org/pkg/powerdot) and [`beamer`](https://ctan.org/pkg/beamer) serve for creating presentations in a variety of styles).